enarha/tekton-results-mcp-server/CONTRIBUTING.md

 make clean
 ```

-**Note**: You don't need to run `make clean` after building or testing.
+**Note**: Always run `make fmt` before committing to ensure consistent code formatting.
+You don't need to run `make clean` after building or testing.
 The binary is ignored by git and won't interfere with your work.
 Run `make clean` only if you want to free up disk space or force a complete rebuild.

 ### When to Tidy and Vendor Dependencies